Skip to Main Content

 WARNING: How FloodSmart are YOU?

 Why Care About Flooding Floods are the most common natural disaster in the United States.
-From 2003 to 2012, total flood insurance claims averaged more than $2.9 billion per year.
+From 2003 to 2012, total flood insurance claims averaged nearly $4 billion per year.
 In high-risk areas, there is at least a 1 in 4 chance of flooding during a 30-year mortgage.
 However, losses due to flooding are not covered under typical homeowner's and business insurance policies.

-Is your property in a high risk or moderate to low risk area?
+Is your property in a high risk or moderate- to low-risk area?
 Knowing your flood profile will help you understand your risk of financial loss.

 Find out your relative flood risk right now online at FloodSmart.gov's "Assess Your Risk".
 Simply enter your property address to see your relative risk, find links to flood maps, and other flood insurance community resources.